 Join us at the CRPS/Acute Pain Satellite Symposium!

-The CRPS SIG has partnered with the Acute Pain SIG to offer a program on September 11, 2018 at Tufts University.
+The CRPS SIG has partnered with the Acute Pain SIG to offer a program on September 11, 2018 at the Omni Parker House Hotel.
 The theme is 'The cascade from tissue injury to CRPS: beyond "chronification?"'.
-View program here.
-Cost is $50.
+View program.
+Cost is $75.
 It's easy to sign up!
 Register when you complete your World Congress on Pain registration.
 The SIG Satellite Symposium registration section is directly following the Refresher Course registration options.
-Register here.
+Register today!

 The IASP SIG on Complex Regional Pain Syndrome (CRPS) keeps an archive of published newsletters under its previous name of Pain and Sympathetic Nervous System (PSNS).